shaunakjoshi12/TV-Commercial-Detection/README.md

 	2) Random Forest Classifier with LDA
 	3) Random Forest Classifier

 Due to large number of features dimensionality reduction PCA and LDA have been used.
-Among these models Random Forest Classifier gives highes accuracy of 94.44%.
+Among these models Random Forest Classifier gives highest accuracy of 94.44%.
 Tuned parameters have been explicitly stated in the test_file.py

 The project contains test_file.py which has code to test all the above models and separate files for individual models.